Zettlr/zettlr-docs/docs/en/faq.md

 In case the internal links used to interlink files don't work as expected, please make sure you've done the following things:

 1. Is the link recognised?
 Zettlr enables you to define what internal links look like.
 By default, they are encapsulated by `[[` and `]]`.
 When Zettlr recognises an internal link, it will colour it and if you hover over it with your mouse cursor, the contained text should become underlined.
 If it does not, Zettlr doesn't think that what you've written is a link.
 You can change this in the settings.
-2. Did you press the `Alt` or `Ctrl` key while clicking on the link?
-As clicking with your mouse somewhere in the text normally means that you intend to change something, you have to tell Zettlr that you actually want to follow the link.
+2. Did you press the `Cmd` or `Ctrl` key while clicking on the link?
+Clicking with your mouse somewhere in the text means that you intend to edit the text, so you have to tell Zettlr that you actually want to follow the link.
 3. Did you use a valid filename or ID?
 Zettlr only opens files, if they report they _exactly_ have the given ID or the given filename.
 If nothing happens while clicking on the link, this surely means that a file with the given ID or filename does not exist in the system.
 Note that you must omit the file extension when creating a link.
 For example, to link to `my-file.md`, you only need to put `my-file` inside the brackets.
 4. Is the file currently loaded into Zettlr?
-Internal linking obviously only works if Zettlr has read the file.
+Internal linking only works if Zettlr has read in the file.

 ## I know LaTeX and want to use it inside my Markdown files as well.
 Is this possible?